-Join CompTIA’s ChannelCon on August 3, 2021 for a discussion on covering and how leaders can create inclusive work environments.
+Watch a replay of CompTIA’s ChannelCon’s discussion on covering and how leaders can create inclusive work environments here.

 The term “covering” comes up often when discussing matters of diversity, equity, and inclusion in the workplace.
 A person is considered to be engaging in covering strategies and tactics when they are taking great lengths to either downplay or hide certain aspects of their personality or identity at work.